Senforsce/tndr-vscode/README.md

-# templ
+# Tndr

 ## Features

-Syntax highlighting for the templ language (https://github.com/a-h/templ).
+Syntax highlighting for the Tndr t1 language (https://github.com/senforsce/t1).
+(A Superset of templ with support for compressed and soon streamed ontologies)

 ## Requirements

-Requires `templ` and `gopls` on the system path to function.
+Requires `t1` and `gopls` on the system path to function.

 ## Issues